SNAnalyst/bootcamp2022/README.md

-# bootcamp2022
+# Bootcamp_2021

-Companion package for the statistics bootcamp 2022
+Support package for the Stats Bootcamp 2021-2022